paulbadcock/puppet-splunkuf/README.md

 This module installs the Splunk Universal forwarder only and will configure it to talk to a deployment server.
 Supported OS's include RedHat, Debian, and Ubuntu.

-For a more full featured Splunk intall or module look at [huit/splunk](https://forge.puppetlabs.com/huit/splunk)
+For a more full featured Splunk install or module look at [huit/splunk](https://forge.puppetlabs.com/huit/splunk)

 ## Setup